vip306/IDS-Module1-alt3-New/chapter1.md

 ----

 --- type:NormalExercise lang:r xp:100 skills:1 key:6d8c3c5f06
-## 3. Logs
+## 3. Arithmetic Operations: Logarithms

-R in its use as a calculator, helps us calculate logs.
+You can generally use R as a calculator, including calculating logs of numbers.
 Look at an example in the console on the right window.

 *** =instructions